Sexual Assault Lawyer in Texas

 - Ineligibility to vote, hold public office and own or possess a firearm.

-Certain defenses may be available to your allegations.
-It is important to first consult with an experienced sex crimes defense lawyer who will be able to help you identify any defenses that may apply to your particular situation, as they are not available in every case.
+There are numerous defenses available for adults accused of aggravated sexual harassment.
+However, because every case is unique, it is important to first consult with an experienced sexual assault lawyer who can help you identify the legal options that may apply to your particular situation, as they are not available in every case.

-Some of the most commonly used defenses to aggravated sexual assault in Fort Worth can include:
+Some of the most common defenses to aggravated sexual assault include:

 - False accusations